ubccr/hpc-toolset-tutorial/ondemand/README.md

 Congratulations!
 We've now started development on the Jupyter Notebook batch connect application and successfully connected to it.

-You may want to delete this job now by using the "Delete" button on the panel as we'll be iterating through developing the application and starting new jobs.
+You may want to delete this job now by using the "Delete" button on the panels as we'll be iterating through developing the application and starting new jobs.

 #### Save your spot